 k2tog -knit 2 stitches together

-This post contains affiliate links.
-That means I may earn a small commission if you click through and purchase, at no extra cost to you.
-I only recommend products I genuinely use and love.
+This post may contain affiliate links, which means I may earn a small commission at no extra cost to you.
+Thank you for supporting my work!

 One Reply to “My Favorite Lace Ankle Sock Pattern: Simone Ankle Socks (and 3 More You’ll Love!)”